 - Drug-free environment

 In general, there’s less for people to worry about during an inpatient detox program.
-Also, many facilities work closely with rehab centers.
+Also, many facilities work closely with substance abuse treatment centers.
 Once patients complete the detox program, they can smoothly transition to a rehab center.

 Dangers of Detoxing Cold Turkey